-ELD STANDAI CENTRAL TO UNIT Part 2 A 1 Structuring Cohesive Texts - how different text types Collaborate: Part 1.A1 Collaborative discussions: from answering yes/no (emerging) to turn-taking rules, asking questions, affirming others and adding relevant information (expanding) to building on responses and providing useful feedback (bridging).
-Reading: Part 1 B6a Describe ideas, phenomena and text relationships using key details based on close reading of text & viewing of multimedia with substantial/moderate/light support. b.
+ELD STANDARDS CENTRAL TO THIS UNIT Collaborate: Part 1.A1 Collaborative discussions: from answering yes/no (emerging) to turn-taking rules, asking questions, affirming others and adding relevant information (expanding) to building on responses and providing useful feedback (bridging).
+Reading and Writing: Part 1 B6a Describe ideas, phenomena and text relationships using key details based on close reading of text & viewing of multimedia with substantial/moderate/light support. b.
 Use knowledge of morphology, linguistic context, reference materials and visual cues to determine the meaning of unknown words.
 Writing: Part 1 C10 Write short to longer informational text through joint construction, collaborative with peers or adults, and finally individually.
-Part 2 A.1 Structuring Cohesive Texts - how different text types are organized to express ideas (narrative - sequential - predictable stages) to comprehend & write cohesive levels of text Language: Part 1 C11 Support opinions with evidence with substantial/moderate/light support using basic/familiar/nuanced modal expressions Language: Part 2 C6 Combine clauses to join ideas in basic ways: (you must to) or provide evidence to support ideas/opinions (and, but, so), increase variety of ways: (compound & complex sentences,), to a wide variety of ways (see standard) CROSS-CONTI REAL WORLD CONNECTION How these colonies were formed - with their diverse heritage and A strong HSS link can be made with this unit as students read and learn about the beginnings of our nation.
+Part 2 A.1 Structuring Cohesive Texts - how different text types are organized to express ideas (narrative - sequential - predictable stages) to comprehend & write cohesive levels of text Language: Part 1 C11 Support opinions with evidence with substantial/moderate/light support using basic/familiar/nuanced modal expressions Language: Part 2 C4 Expand noun phrases in simple (add adj. to noun); variety of ways (comparative/superlative, noun phrases or simple embedded clauses); an increasing variety of ways (noun phrases, complex clause embedding) in order to add detail.
+Language: Part 2 C6 Combine clauses to join ideas in basic ways: (you must to) or provide evidence to support ideas/opinions (and, but, so), increase variety of ways: (compound & complex sentences,), to a wide variety of ways (see standard) Collaborate: Part 1.A1 Collaborative discussions: from answering yes/no (emerging) to turn-taking rules, asking questions, affirming others and adding relevant information (expanding) to building on responses and providing useful feedback (bridging).
+Reading and Writing: Part 1 B6a Describe ideas, phenomena and text relationships using key details based on close reading of text & viewing of multimedia with substantial/moderate/light support. b.
+Use knowledge of morphology, linguistic context, reference materials and visual cues to determine the meaning of unknown words.
+Writing: Part 1 C10 Write short to longer informational text through joint construction, collaborative with peers or adults, and finally individually.
+Writing: Part 2 A. Structuring Cohesive Texts - how different text types are organized to express ideas (expository - organized around ideas) to comprehend & write cohesive levels of text.
+Part 2 A.1 Structuring Cohesive Texts - how different text types are organized to express ideas (narrative - sequential - predictable stages) to comprehend & write cohesive levels of text Language: Part 1 C11 Support opinions with evidence with substantial/ moderate/light support using basic/familiar/nuanced modal expressions Language: Part 2 C6 Combine clauses to join ideas in basic ways: (you must to) or provide evidence to support ideas/opinions (and, but, so), increase variety of ways: (compound & complex sentences,), to a wide variety of ways (see standard) CROSS-CONTENT/ REAL WORLD CONNECTIONS Although much of this unit focuses on cultures around the world, a link to HSS can be made.
+The first 13 colonies were made up of different people whose traditions, religions, and language varied.
+How these colonies were formed - with their diverse heritage and traditions- can link to real world experiences today as immigrants continue to come to America.
+A strong HSS link can be made with this unit as students read and learn about the beginnings of our nation.
 Students will understand the fundamental principles of American constitutional democracy, including how the government derives its power from the people and the primacy of individual liberty.
 With this knowledge, students will make real-world connections to their civic responsibilities, as well as the empowerment a citizen has in a democratic society.